ssfsx17/sky-islands/readable.md

 trap remains active for up to an hour after placement.
 The trap triggers when anyone is touching its 5-foot square, or any side-adjacent 5-foot-square, during the status phase.
-It does an amount of elemental damage to everyone in the trigger area equal to the preparer's Magic Damage + Alchemy Techs rating.
+It does an amount of elemental damage to everyone in the trigger area equal to the preparer’s Magic Damage + Alchemy Techs rating.

 **Expert Placement of Elemental Explosive Trap** - Type: Throw Object -